Sarah Reeder, ISA CAPP, Antiques, Furnishings + Decorative Arts

 513 E Main Street

-In addition to Certified Membership in the International Society of Appraisers, she is also an Accredited Member of the Appraisers Association of America (AAA).
-Ms. Reeder received her master's and undergraduate degrees from the College of William & Mary, where she also completed the Certificate Program in Museum Studies, Material Culture, and Early American History from the National Institute of American History and Democracy.
+In addition to Certified Membership in the International Society of Appraisers with a Private Client Services designation, she is also an Accredited Member of the Appraisers Association of America (AAA).
+Ms. Reeder received her master's and undergraduate degrees from the College of William & Mary, where she also completed the Program in Museum Studies, Material Culture, and Early American History from the National Institute of American History and Democracy.

-Her firm Artifactual History® Appraisal prepares appraisal reports for estate, insurance, family distribution, and a variety of other uses.
-Appraisal services include estate inventories, estate appraisals, insurance appraisals, appraisals for future planned sale, and for division among siblings or other family members.
+Her firm Artifactual History® Appraisal prepares appraisal reports of fine art, antiques, furniture, silver, and other decorative arts for insurance, estate, family distribution, and a variety of other uses.
+Appraisal services include insurance appraisals, estate appraisals, appraisals for future planned sale, and for equitable distribution among siblings or other family members.

 Based on her findings, I decided that my best option was to loan the item to an interested museum.
 At this point, Ms. Reeder became invaluable to me, offering to reach out to appropriate museums on my behalf.
 Her combination of industry knowledge and personal contacts resulted in the identification of two potential museums and her on-going advice was spot-on in terms of what to consider in making my decision.
 I am thrilled with the outcome and convinced this never would have happened without her support and expertise.
 Sarah Reeder has my highest recommendation.
 If you have an antique or other artifact you need appraised, she is THE person to call!"